myspc-development/art-test/docs/developer/shortcodes-guide.md

 **Options**
 - `id` – collection post ID (required)

+## Creating Custom Shortcodes
+If your plugin needs bespoke dashboard widgets or data views you can register additional shortcodes.
+Use `add_shortcode` in a setup function and sanitize attributes with `shortcode_atts`.
+Output should be returned rather than echoed so you can combine shortcodes inside templates.
+Remember to enqueue any scripts or styles conditionally to avoid loading assets sitewide.
+Complex shortcodes may delegate rendering to a PHP template or React component.

 ## Troubleshooting
 - Ensure scripts and styles are enqueued by viewing the page source for expected assets.
 - Shortcodes that rely on REST endpoints require permalinks to be enabled.